 To the west of Tiananmen Square is the Great Hall of the People, where about 3000 members of the National People's Congress meet once a year.

-Not far from the People's Hall is the Marble Mausoleum, where President Mao is laid out.
+Not far from the People's Hall is the Marble Mausoleum, where the body of former President Mao is on display.
 But if you want to see Mao, you have to reckon with long queues.

 Journey to Beijing: The Forbidden City and Tian An Men

 The Forbidden City should absolutely be part of a journey to China.
 Because of the enormous size and vast extent you should plan at least half a day for the visit.
 The Forbidden City was built during the Ming dynasty under the Reign of emperor Yongle from 1406 to 1420.

 The Forbidden City includes the former imperial palace, which served as a home for 24 emperors over a period of almost 500 years.
 More than 9000 chambers and rooms are located with the Forbidden City, which is separated by a wall from the rest of the city.
 Until the abdication of the last emperor of China, Pu Yi, the vast empire China was ruled from the Forbidden City.